-e) Credit Risk

-- Policies and Procedures on credit risk; - Comprehensive assessment of creditworthiness of all types of borrowers; - Specific loan portfolios and/or industries; - Non-performing assets and Real and Other Properties Acquired (ROPA) by the Bank, charge-off level and adequacy of the allowance for loan and lease losses; - Bank's limits on lending, such as industry concentration limits and investing limits; and - Information relating to compliance with both external and internal regulations regarding credit risks f) Business Operational Risk

-- Policies and procedures on operational risk matters e.g. technology, legal, reputational and personnel risks; - Management reports relating to operational issues; - Awareness on proper risk culture and how risks should be addressed; and - Information relating to compliance with both external and internal regulations regarding operational risks. - Implementation of the Bank's Business Continuity Process (BCP) which involves the creation and promotion of an organization-wide culture that places high priority on business continuity; - Promote an enterprise-wide risk culture that requires and encourages the highest standards of ethical behavior by risk management overseers and establish ownership of risks by authorized risk takers; - 3.
+- e) Credit Risk - Policies and Procedures on credit risk; - Comprehensive assessment of creditworthiness of all types of borrowers; - Specific loan portfolios and/or industries; - Non-performing assets and Real and Other Properties Acquired (ROPA) by the Bank, charge-off level and adequacy of the allowance for loan and lease losses; - Bank's limits on lending, such as industry concentration limits and investing limits; and - Information relating to compliance with both external and internal regulations regarding credit risks - f) Operational Risk - Policies and procedures on operational risk matters (people, process, systems and events including legal risk, information technology, information security and cyber risks); - Management reports relating to operational issues; - Awareness on proper risk culture and how risks should be addressed; and - Information relating to compliance with both external and internal regulations regarding operational risks. - Implementation of the Bank's Business Continuity Program. - g) Enterprise-wide risks - Emerging risks - Reputational Risks - Consumer Protection Risks - Environmental and Social Risks - Other risks - 2.
+Promote an enterprise-wide risk culture that requires and encourages the highest standards of ethical behavior by risk management overseers and establish ownership of risks by authorized risk takers; - 3.
 Monitor and evaluate the independence of risk management functions throughout the Bank; - 4.
-Monitor effectiveness of risk management functions, regularly updating the design and operating effectiveness of such controls; - Ensure that infrastructure, resources and systems are in place for risk management and are adequate to maintain a satisfactory level of risk management discipline; - Review issues raised by internal audit that impact on risk management framework; - 7.
-Meet with, request the submission of and evaluate information from the Management Committee and other committees of the Bank; and perform/approve the necessary actions/proposals as it deems appropriate, regarding the scope of its work, significant findings, together with the actions and responses of management. - Oversee the management of future risks rather than risk in past transactions; - Recognize those risks and institute contingency plans to mitigate said risks;

-- Provide regular periodic reports to the Board of Directors pertaining to the Bank's overall risk exposure and actions taken to reduce the risks; - Encourage the professional development and training of personnel engaged in both risk oversight and risk-taking activities; and - Review and reassess the adequacy of this Charter on an annual basis and recommend any proposed changes to the Board of Directors for approval.
+Monitor effectiveness of risk management functions, regularly updating the design and operating effectiveness of such controls;

+- 5. Ensure that infrastructure, resources and systems are in place for risk management and are adequate to maintain a satisfactory level of risk management discipline; - 6.
+Review issues raised by internal audit that impact on risk management framework; - 7.
+Meet with, request the submission of and evaluate information from the Management Committee and other committees of the Bank; and perform/approve the necessary actions/proposals as it deems appropriate, regarding the scope of its work, significant findings, together with the actions and responses of management in audit exceptions noted; - 8.
+Oversee the management of new and emerging risks rather than risk in past transactions; - 9.
+Recognize those risks and institute contingency plans to mitigate said risks; - Provide regular periodic reports to the Board of Directors pertaining to the Bank's overall risk exposure and actions taken to reduce the risks; - 11.
+Encourage the professional development and training of personnel engaged in both risk oversight and risk-taking activities; and - 12.
+Review and reassess the adequacy of this Charter on an annual basis and recommend any proposed changes to the Board of Directors for approval.